ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/about.md

 # Deploy a Laravel and Vue.js web app

-This is a guide to deploying a web application with a [Laravel](https://laravel.com/) backend and a Javascript-based frontend on a dedicated or virtual private server.
+This is a guide to deploying a web application with a [Laravel](https://laravel.com/) backend and a JavaScript-based frontend on a dedicated or virtual private server.

 You can read more about the guide [below](#about), or [jump right in]({{< relref "server-setup" >}}).